amcguinness-ars/visual_styleguide/README.md

 1. Clone the repo to your machine
 2. `cd` into the directory where you cloned it
-3. Run `grunt` to compile the Sass into vanilla CSS
+3. Run `grunt` to compile the Sass into vanilla CSS (make sure you've got Ruby & Sass installed)
 4. Start MAMP/WAMP/etc.
 5. Navigate to this page
 6. Enjoy!